rramchan12/Data-Analyst-NanoDegree/P3 - Data Wrangling using NoSQL/Project Report.md

 # Data Overview

-I then corrected, and converted the data to JSON documents.
-The attached [sample.osm](https://github.com/rramchan12/Data-Analyst-NanoDegree/blob/master/P3%20-%20Data%20Wrangling%20using%20NoSQL/new-york_new-york.osm/sample.osm) gives an overview of the first hundred nodes on the data set.
-Running the script for the attached sample gave me the converted [sample.osm.json](https://github.com/rramchan12/Data-Analyst-NanoDegree/blob/master/P3%20-%20Data%20Wrangling%20using%20NoSQL/new-york_new-york.osm/sample.osm.json)
+I then corrected, and converted the data to JSON documents, using [load_to_mongo_db.py](https://github.com/rramchan12/Data-Analyst-NanoDegree/blob/master/P3%20-%20Data%20Wrangling%20using%20NoSQL/script/load_to_Mongo_DB.py).Running the script for the attached sample.json gave me the converted [sample.osm.json](https://github.com/rramchan12/Data-Analyst-NanoDegree/blob/master/P3%20-%20Data%20Wrangling%20using%20NoSQL/new-york_new-york.osm/sample.osm.json)

 On running this on the original data set, I observed that the original data size of the data was *500 MB*.
 After conversion of JSON, this data had a size of *520 MB*.
 I then loaded all this data into MongoDB.
-The conversion, correction and load scripts are defined the script file [load_to_mongo_db.py](https://github.com/rramchan12/Data-Analyst-NanoDegree/blob/master/P3%20-%20Data%20Wrangling%20using%20NoSQL/script/load_to_Mongo_DB.py).
+The load scripts are defined the script file [load_to_mongo_db.py](https://github.com/rramchan12/Data-Analyst-NanoDegree/blob/master/P3%20-%20Data%20Wrangling%20using%20NoSQL/script/load_to_Mongo_DB.py).

 ## Summary Statistics of the Data Set
 Below I am presenting a basic summary of the data set, along with relevant code snippets.
 More detailed code and explanations are refrenced in  [Data_Wrangling_using_MongoDB.ipynb](https://github.com/rramchan12/Data-Analyst-NanoDegree/blob/master/P3%20-%20Data%20Wrangling%20using%20NoSQL/Data%20Wrangling%20using%20MongoDB.ipynb)